Reconstruction of Missing Data using Iterative Harmonic Expansion: introduction

 This paper is organized as follows.
-In section \ref{sec:iteration}, we describe the formulation of our reconstruction method using the iterative spherical harmonic expansion and our simulations for random Gaussian fluctuations.
-In section \ref{sec:result}, we show the accuracy of the reconstruction, which depends on the pixelization of the sky, the underlying power spectrum, and the number of iteration.
-And then we compare the accuracy of our method to that of the brute-force and the singular value decomposition (SVD) method.
-In section \ref{sec:summary}, we give our conclusion.
+In \Sref{sec:iteration}, we describe the formulation of the IHE method using the IHE on an $N$--dimensional unit sphere and provide a verification of the IHE method based on asymptotic expansion.
+In \Sref{sec:result}, we describe the simulation set we used and show some numerical results to compare the reconstruction accuracy of the IHE method to that of the brute--force inversion or the singular value decomposition (SVD) method.
+We also discuss the masking effect and the reconstruction accuracy for different $\ell$ and $m$ modes.
+In \Sref{sec:realistic}, we present the application of the IHE method to the CMB sky and non-Gaussian fluctuations.
+In \Sref{sec:summary}, we give our conclusions.